ItsDoomOne/itsdoomone/README.md

 ## Hello!
 I'm Doom.

 - 🔭 I’m currently working on Spew, a Domain-Specific Language for installing files and applications.
-- 🌱 I’m currently learning C#, HTML and CSS.
+- 🌱 I’m currently studying at IFRS - Bento Gonçalves
-- 👯 I’m willing to collaborate on projects related to games and cyphers, which are my interests.
+- 👯 I’m willing to collaborate on projects related to games and cyphers, which are my main interests.
-- ⚡ Fun fact: I've been experimenting with Linux since I was 8 years old.
+- ⚡ Fun fact: I'm a professional ragebaiter
 - ⚡ Other fun fact: Fork commits do not count towards the contribution calendar (I've lost my streak because of it)

 ![GitHub Stats](https://github-readme-stats-fast.vercel.app/api?username=itsdoomone&show_icons=true)